silversixpence-crypto/dapol/spec.md

 ### Limits & types

-max height: 64
-min height: 2
+For the tree height:
-height is u8 since 2^8 = 256 is more than big enough as the maximum possible height 64 was chosen as the max height because with the NDM SMT we can have 2^36 (~70B) entities and still have only 10^-9 of the bottom layer spaces filled.
-With DM SMT we may need to increase this max.
+- max height: 64 (64 was chosen as the max height because with the NDM SMT we can have $2^36$ ($~70\text{B}$) entities and still have only $10^-9$ of the bottom layer spaces filled.
+With DM SMT we may need to increase this max.)
+- min height: 2
+- type: u8 (2^8 = 256 is more than big enough as the maximum possible height)

 ### Naming & orientation